talshoura/EcoStream-Dataset/README.md

 ## 3.1.2 Utilization Data Collection
-This section presents samples of the commands used to collect all relevent data in the paper.
+This section presents samples of the commands used to collect all relevant data in the paper.

 ### Video File and Stream Data